- The Fiscal

 The day-to-day operations of most federal agencies are funded on an annual basis by appropriations.
-When those appropriations bills are not enacted by the start of the fiscal year on October 1, Congress uses a continuing resolution, or “CR,” as a temporary measure to fund government activities for a limited amount of time.
-Continuing resolutions are temporary “stopgaps,” often employed to avoid a partial government shutdown and give lawmakers more time to enact appropriations for the full year.
+When those appropriation bills are not enacted by the start of the fiscal year on October 1, Congress uses a continuing resolution, or “CR,” as a temporary measure to fund government activities for a limited amount of time.
+Continuing resolutions are temporary “stopgaps,” often employed to avoid a partial government shutdown and to give lawmakers more time to enact appropriations for the full year.
 However, programs deemed as essential services, such as those related to public safety, often continue to operate even in the absence of a CR.

-While temporary funding measures often avoid shutdowns, they also reflect the failure of lawmakers to reach agreement on some or all appropriations bills for a full fiscal year.
+While temporary funding measures often avoid shutdowns, they also reflect the failure of lawmakers to reach agreement on some or all appropriation bills for a full fiscal year.
 Funding the government for a full year is preferable to using a CR because it allows government agencies to plan appropriately and match their resources with their responsibilities.
 Predictability benefits the economy by providing certainty about government activities.